tardisgo/tardisgo/README.md

 ```
 tardisgo yourfilename.go
 ```
-A single Go.hx file will be created in the tardis subdirectory.
+A large number of .hx files will be created in the tardis subdirectory, of which Go.hx contains the entry-point.
+The use of a file per Haxe class makes second and subsequent compilations using C++ much faster, as only the altered classes are recompiled.

 To run your transpiled code you will first need to install [Haxe](http://haxe.org).

 Then to run the tardis/Go.hx file generated above, type the command line:
 ```
-haxe -main tardis.Go --interp
+haxe -main tardis.Go -cp tardis --interp
 ```
 ... or whatever [Haxe compilation options](http://haxe.org/documentation/introduction/compiler-usage.html) you want to use.
 See the [tgoall.sh](https://github.com/tardisgo/tardisgo-samples/blob/master/scripts/tgoall.sh) script for simple examples.